ryan-barry-99/Advanced_Robotics_Final_Project_Sp23/README.md

-# Balloon Trajectory Matching Omnidirectional Robot using YOLO
+# Balloon Trajectory Matching Omnidirectional Robot using YOLOv8

 This project is designed to track a balloon using a custom YOLO model and a 3-wheeled omnidirectional drive robot, which can move in any direction without having to turn.
 The goal is to punch the balloon back into the air using the robot.